Mediatrix method for filamentation of objects in images: CONCLUDING REMARKS

 {\bf ACKNOWLEDGMENTS:}

-C.~R.~Bom is funded by the Brazilian agency FAPERJ (``Nota 10'' fellowship).
-M.~Makler is partially supported by CNPq (grant 312876/2009-2) and FAPERJ (grant E-26/110.516/2012).
-We acknowledge the Laborat\'orio Interinstitucional de e-Astronomia (LIneA) operated jointly by the Centro Brasileiro de Pesquisas F\'\i sicas (CBPF), the Laborat\'orio Nacional de Computa\c c\~ao Cient\'\i fica (LNCC), and the Observat\'orio Nacional (ON) and funded by the Minist\'erio da Ci\^encia e Tecnologia e Inova\c{c}\~ao (MCTI).
+C.~R.~Bom would like to thank CNPq for the financial support.
+M.~Makler is partially supported by CNPq (grant 312353/2015-4) and FAPERJ (grant E-26/110.516/2012 and E-26/210.725/2015).
 We thank Bruno Rosseto for reminding us of the geometrical proprieties of the perpendicular bisector in a circle and Anupreeta More and Bruno Moraes for useful suggestions to the manuscript.